A Lesson in Splats: Teacher-Guided Diffusion for 3D Gaussian Splats Generation with 2D Supervision: Introduction

-In contrast, generative models, especially diffusion models~\cite{ho2020denoising, dhariwal2021diffusion}, have recently shown strong potential in representing 3D data.
-Diffusion models are trained to progressively denoise corrupted versions of 3D data to generate 3D outputs that are likely under the training set distribution, either by directly operating in the 3D space~\cite{alliegro2023polydiff, liu2023meshdiffusion, mu2024gsd} or in a lower-dimensional latent space~\cite{rombach2022high, vahdat2022lion, roessle2024l3dg}.
-These models have proven powerful for generating realistic data across various modalities.
-However, diffusion models for 3D generation face a fundamental limitation due to their training process, in which the denoising model is trained on noisy samples using their clean counterparts as supervision.
+In contrast, diffusion models~\cite{ho2020denoising, dhariwal2021diffusion}, have recently shown a strong potential in generating 3D data.
+3D Diffusion models are trained to progressively denoise corrupted versions of 3D data to generate 3D outputs that are likely under the training set distribution, either by directly operating in the 3D space~\cite{alliegro2023polydiff, liu2023meshdiffusion, mu2024gsd, luo2021diffusion, zhou20213d} or in a higher-dimensional latent space ~\cite{rombach2022high, vahdat2022lion, roessle2024l3dg}.
+However, diffusion models for 3D generation face a fundamental limitation due to their training process, in which the denoiser -- which operates in 3D -- is trained on noisy samples using their clean counterparts as supervision.
 This requirement demands a substantial amount of 3D data, making these models difficult to scale to real-world applications where 3D data is limited.
-Consequently, while diffusion models are highly effective, their dependency on large 3D datasets restricts their applicability for 3D generation when starting from 2D image data.

-Some attempts have been made to bypass these limitations by training 3D generative models using multi-view images~\cite{szymanowicz2023viewset}.
+Some attempts have been made to bypass these limitations by training 3D generative models using multi-view images~\cite{szymanowicz2023viewset, xu2023dmv3d}.
 These models aggregate information across multiple views, structuring predictions in 3D space.
-However, they still fall short in generation quality compared to deterministic methods and require multiple views for each target object, which is often impractical in real-world applications.
+However, such methods rely on the bijectivity of multi-view and 3D representations, which only holds for a substantial number of images limiting their applicability.
+When the number of views is limited, they often fall short in generation quality.

 Thus, although both deterministic and generative models have made strides in 3D reconstruction, the field lacks scalable, high-performance solutions that can infer 3D structures from single 2D images.
-Research into training 3D diffusion models from single-image inputs remains underexplored, highlighting an important gap that our work aims to address.
+Research into training 3D diffusion models using only 2D supervision remains underexplored, highlighting an important gap that our work aims to address.